rackerlabs/raxmetrics-perf-test-scripts/README.md

 * `[grinder.bf.]annotations_per_tenant` - Exactly like `ingest_metrics_per_tenant`, except that this property controls the number of metric name suffixes for the `AnnotationsIngestThread` class.
 This property is provided so that ingest threads can be configured independently.
 Default is `10`.
 * `[grinder.bf.]annotations_throttling_group` - Name of an above-defined throttling group.
 The named tgroup will be assigned to all `AnnotationsIngestThread` objects.
 Default is `None`.
 If the tgroup name is blank, or is not defined among the throttling groups (or if there is a _spelling error_), then no throttling will be performed for this thread type.

+* `[grinder.bf.]query_require_results` - Require a minimum number of results per query test.
+Default is `0`, meaning don't require any results.
+This can be helpful to ensure queries aren't just returning success with an empty payload.

 * `[grinder.bf.]singleplot_query_weight` - Default is `10`.
 * `[grinder.bf.]singleplot_query_throttling_group` - Name of an above-defined throttling group.
 The named tgroup will be assigned to all `SinglePlotQuery` objects.
 Default is `None`.
 If the tgroup name is blank, or is not defined among the throttling groups (or if there is a _spelling error_), then no throttling will be performed for this thread type.